Aruni Kashyap: Themes and style

 Kashyap's fiction is noted for its focus on Assam and Northeast India, a region he has stated is often misrepresented or ignored in global and Indian narratives.
 He frequently incorporates elements of the region's political history, including insurgency and state violence, into the personal lives of his characters.
-In an interview with The Offing, he discussed the importance of writing about his home region: "It is true that since I am from a space that is so little depicted in Indian English fiction and doesn't feed into the existing ideas of India... some agents and editors have been befuddled."
+In an interview with The Offing, he discussed the importance of writing about his home region: "It is true that since I am from a space that is so little depicted in Indian English fiction and doesn't feed into the existing ideas of India [...] some agents and editors have been befuddled."

 His work also explores issues of queer identity, diasporic experience, and cultural dislocation.
 His writing style has been described by critics as straightforward and evocative.
-He has mentioned borrowing from Assamese idioms and storytelling techniques to "expand[ing] the possibilities of English."
+He has mentioned borrowing from Assamese idioms and storytelling techniques to "[expand] the possibilities of English."

 Awards and recognition

 Kashyap has received several fellowships for his work.
 He was awarded a National Endowment for the Arts Fellowship in 2023 to support the translation of the Assamese novel The Illuminated Valley by Dipak Kumar Barkakati.
 In 2024, he was named a Carl and Lily Pforzheimer Foundation Fellow at the Radcliffe Institute for Advanced Study at Harvard University.
 He has also received the Charles Wallace India Trust Scholarship for Creative Writing, which supported his studies at the University of Edinburgh.
-His translations have been shortlisted for the 2023 and 2024 Armory Square Prize for South Asian Literature in Translation and VOW Book Awards 2024.
+His translations have been shortlisted for the 2023 and 2024 Armory Square Prize and a 2024 Valley of Words Book Award.